NordicWayInterchange/interchange/frontend/USERHELP.md

 ![Cheat sheet](../demo/images/Cheatsheet.png)

-## Delivery

-Deliveries contain a selector that can match to one or more capabilities that belong to the same Service Provider, and declares an endpoint for the client to push messages to.
-The system then routes messages into data streams are dependent on the capability they match.

 ### How to register a Delivery

-In order to create a delivery, in `My capabilities` tab click on the three dots of a capability to the far right in the table.
+In order to create a [Delivery](../GLOSSARY.md#delivery), in `My capabilities` tab click on the three dots of a capability to the far right in the table.

 ![Dot dot dot](../demo/images/dot_dot_dot.png)